SiddharthRajpal/HealthVision/README.md

 ## Usage
 Our Site is hosted at this link :- [https://healthvisionai.streamlit.app/]
+- Also here are some "Executors" for you to use while testing our software.. these are just references and you can use any image ou have :) :- [https://github.com/SiddharthRajpal/HealthVision/tree/main/Executors]

 ## Our Model
 Below is the summary of our CNN model which we have made using python and keras.